NashTech-Labs/install-package-through-ansible/README.md

-# Running Ansible Playbook to Install a Python Package
+# Running Ansible Playbook to Install a Package

-This Ansible playbook is designed to install a Python package using the `pip` module on all hosts specified.
+This Ansible playbook is designed to install a package using the `pip` module on all hosts specified.

 ## Prerequisites